How to Make Early Season Training Work for You

-For many athletes, February can become a “just get through it” month.
+For many athletes, February and March can become a “just get through it” time period.
 And, from the perspective of Alec Donahue, a coach with Cycle-Smart.com, that’s not necessarily a bad thing.
 Riders should allow themselves the time to take some small breaks rather than risk burnout by trying to train in every horrible weather condition.
 Donahue urges his riders to “take shorter breaks throughout the year,” so that they never have the need for a prolonged “off-season.”
 From this perspective, it is reasonable for riders to train for a couple of weeks in February, but then to take a week of lower intensity to recuperate and save all the mental discipline for later season intensity.
 Certainly there are other options, according to Donahue, including using the “gym, trainer, trainer classes, cross training like Nordic skiing, hiking, yoga, [and] running.”
 But he is quick to note that “nothing replaces cycling and none of the cross training is a substitute for aerobic base building.”

 To that goal, Donahue and other coaches agree that there is a lot of benefit to be gained from indoor sessions on rollers or stationary trainers.
 Donahue explains that “doing volume inside is okay for the riders who are very goal oriented and may have been in the sport for a shorter time.”
 As he explains, some newer riders might simply need more hours on the trainer to build an effective base for the upcoming season.
 More experienced riders, however, don’t always require such a volume-oriented approach and might risk burning out mentally right at the start of the season if they spend too much time on rollers.
 To avoid this, Donahue generally recommends striking a good balance by spending time in what he loosely refers to as a “tempo” zone, which ranges from 75-90% of a rider’s threshold power or 80-90% of threshold heart rate.
 Through efficient training, riders give preference to quality over quantity and will still be excited for more intensity when race season finally gets started.